cosmicray001/open-dev-life/README.md

 ### How to create pull requests (PRs)?
   1. Sign up or sign in to your <a href="https://github.com/"> Github </a> account.
   2. Register yourself at <a href="https://hacktoberfest.digitalocean.com/"> Hactoberfest 2021 </a> using your Github/Gitlab account.
-  3. Come back to this <a href="https://github.com/N1ght420/hacktoberfest2021"> Hacktoberfest repository</a>.
+  3. Come back to this <a href="https://github.com/samiul-bs23/open-dev-life"> open-dev-life</a>.
   4. Click on Fork.
   4. Open folder of your choice.
 (If it is not listed, feel free to add one, or simply go to others).
   5. Add your algorithm/code or simply follow the steps mentioned there.